allegro/ralph/docs/development/development_environment.md

 Make sure your host has the following requirements installed and properly configured, if required:

-1. Python 3.5 or later
+1. Python 3.6 (Ralph is tested to run on this version)
 1.  pip
 1.  virtualenvwrapper
-1. NodeJS
+1. NodeJS (versions v8.10.0 - v11.7.0 are known to work)
-1.  npm
+1.  npm (versions 3.5.2 - 6.5.0 are known to work)
 1.  mysql-client system library (on macOS install via `brew install mysql`)
 1. Docker 1.13.0 or later
 1.  docker-compose